 Runway6 is an exploration of LGBTI ageing and beauty.
-LGBTI Elders took to the catwalk, on Runway6, for a Fashion Parade called SPUNK, which was part of the Embolden2018 Festival.
-The Elders were dressed by artist Douglas McManus.
+Older LGBTI people took to the catwalk, on Runway6, for a Fashion Parade called SPUNK, which was part of the Embolden2018 Festival.
+Older LGBTIQ people were dressed by artist Douglas McManus.

 Collection by a Little Piece of Douglas